bushratz/HOP-ON/README.md

 **User Authentication:** Secure login and registration for students and drivers, verified with a university email domain.

-- Ride Booking: Riders can book rides by specifying their destination.
+**Ride Booking:** Riders can book rides by specifying their destination.

-Real-time Updates: Notifications for ride acceptance and driver availability.
+**Real-time Updates:** Notifications for ride acceptance and driver availability.

-Ride Management: View history and status of rides.
+**Ride Management:** View history and status of rides.

 * Driver Features

-Driver Availability: Drivers can manage their availability for ride requests.
+**Driver Availability:** Drivers can manage their availability for ride requests.

-Ride Requests: Accept or reject ride requests from users.
+**Ride Requests:** Accept or reject ride requests from users.

 # Technologies Used

 * Frontend:

-React.js: Dynamic user interface for seamless navigation.
+**React.js:** Dynamic user interface for seamless navigation.

-Backend:
+* Backend:

-Python (Flask): Lightweight and robust backend framework.
+**Python (Flask):** Lightweight and robust backend framework.

-REST API: For communication between frontend and backend.

 Additional Libraries:

-Axios: To manage API requests.

-Email Validation: Verification for university email domains.
+Auth0: For authentication of students to use under their university domain

 Installation